-- If you have a cell phone and there is service: See Reporting below.
-TEXTING MAY BE POSSIBLE OUTSIDE CELL PHONE SERVICE AREAS
+- If you have a cell and there is service See Reporting below.

-- If there is no cell service: send someone in your group to the nearest cell service area to call.
-Carry a 2016 cell service areas map with you – a paper copy or a Geo referenced digital copy on your smart phone.
-Also see cell service area maps posted at 5 on-trail locations: Cec’s Cabin, South Hub, Metford Road – Bilbo’s Bg junction.
-Skyview – Lakeview junction, Tom’s Shelter and at the Chalet.
-There is cell service at the chalet, plus the list of Safety Hosts currently on the trails, first aid supplies and there will usually be others there who can help.
+- If there is no cell service: send someone in your group to the nearest cell area to call (see cell reception maps posted on trails), or to the chalet.
+There is cell service at the chalet, plus the list of Safety Hosts currently on the trails, first aid supplies, and there will usually be others there who can help.
 If possible, send two people so one can return with information while you are waiting.

 - If you don’t have a cell: send someone to the chalet or to find the nearest skier who has a cell.

 - Manual Rescue Toboggans – located at South Hub, Metford/Bilbo’s and Cec’s Cabin.
 They contain sleeping bags and limited first aid supplies.
 They are a good place to protect an injured person.
-If using one it is recommended that you remove your skis, both for pulling and braking.
-They are slow and awkward to use.
+If using one, you may want to remove your skis, both for pulling and braking.
+Follow the instruction labels on the toboggan.

-Depending on the nature of the incident, call the available Safety Hosts (sign-out board at the chalet front door) or 911.
+Depending on the nature of the incident, call the available Safety Hosts (see sign-out board at the chalet kiosk) or 911.
 Some situations may require both.
 The Safety Hosts are only able to respond on the trackset trails and a limited portion of the non-trackset trails.

 Provide the following information:

 - Location of incident, and whether the location is known or approximate